Bringing Gabon’s Rivers Into the 21st Century

 But the data Gabon relies on for that is about 40 years old, the bulk of which was last collected from the mid-1960s to the mid-1970s.
 With a changing landscape and a changing climate, that data no longer reflects reality.

 Some timber logging is degrading forests, and plantation farming — mostly for palm oil — is increasing.
 Infrastructure is expanding, and industry is growing fast.
-Rainfall is increasingly erratic, and the combination of poor land-use and management in areas of heavy rainfall increases erosion, increasing the sediment settling in dam reservoirs.
+Rainfall is increasingly erratic, and the combination of poor land use and management in areas of heavy rainfall increases erosion, augmenting sediment run-off into rivers and reservoirs.

 Now The Nature Conservancy, along with the French Research Institute for Development (IRD), is helping to gather fresh information about the volume, speed, and flow of Gabon’s rivers, working alongside Gabon’s Ministry of Energy, the Gabon Research Institute, and its National Parks Agency.

-In late 2017, TNC and partners scientists installed two pilot stations with monitoring equipment along two major rivers, the Ogooué and the Mbé.
+In late 2017, TNC and partner scientists installed two pilot stations with monitoring equipment along two major rivers, the Ogooué and the Mbé.

 Smart new gauges plot each river’s rise and fall, the speed and flow of their waters, their turbidity, and how much sediment they carry.
 On the Ogooué, weather data including rainfall, wind direction, and solar intensity are also captured.

-Some of the data is pinged in real time via SIM cards connected to cell phone networks directly to data hubs.
+Some of the data is pinged in real time via SIM cards connected to cell phone networks directly to data hubs in the city.
 The rest is downloaded manually once a month.

 “Gabon has an impressive plan to expand its hydropower generation, and is going into that process with the intention to develop that infrastructure in the most ecologically sensitive way it can,” says Marie-Claire Paiz, The Nature Conservancy’s Gabon Program Director.

-“What was missing was an up-to-date understanding of the real available supply of water in the rivers for these new dams .
+“A key missing element was an up-to-date understanding of the real available supply of water in the rivers for these new dams.
+Understanding river flows is essential to optimize energy production, but also to better protect and manage freshwater biodiversity.
 It’s very important both for the country’s economy and its environment that its plans and decisions can be made according to the situation as it is now, not how it was 40 years ago.”

-TNC is also providing scientific support that will ensure data from the gauge stations is accurate and relavant over time.
-For example, Gabon program staff have created calibration (or rating) curves for each river using an ADCP (Acoustic Doppler Current Profiles) device called a RiverRay.
+For the data collected by the gauge stations to remain accurate and relevant over time, it's essential to have a rating curve.
+The team is currently working on creating one for each river using an ADCP (Acoustic Doppler Current Profiles) device called a RiverRay.
 An ADCP is similar to a sonar and uses sound waves to measure both the depth of the river and the velocity of the water at any given time and point.
-The resulting rating curve is used as a baseline for the data collected automatically by the permanent gauge stations.
+To build a rating curve, river depth and velocity need to be measured several times throughout a full year cycle, and the measured data plotted on a graph.
+The resulting rating curve is used as a calibration baseline for the data collected automatically by the permanent gauge stations.

 A Powerful Future for Gabon